tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

-In a [recent article](http://needforair.com/why-you-shouldnt-use-synchronous-communicatio-70441 "recent article") I detailed why synchronous communication is not appropriate for work: it leads to interruptions, it involves moving or shouting, it drifts and it leaves no trace.
+In a [recent article](http://needforair.com/why-you-shouldnt-use-synchronous-communicatio-70441 "recent article") I detailed why synchronous communication is not appropriate for work: it leads to interruptions, involves moving or shouting, drifts and leaves no trace.
-To solve this communication problem I believe in the asynchronous way of doing it.
+To solve this communication problem I believe in the asynchronous way.

 [![Carrier Pigeon](http://farm7.staticflickr.com/6052/6370949347_a66d54d217_m.jpg)](http://www.flickr.com/photos/68346521@N08/6370949347/)